kawogi/rost-west/doc/developing/os-compatibility.md

 Needless to say that any new requirements need to work on our other platforms too, as listed below.

-### Windows

-We currently support Windows 8 or later.

-Despite requiring explicit support code in numerous places there doesn't seem to be a strong case for dropping older Windows versions.
-We will likely only do it once SDL2 does so.

-Note that we're constrained by the versions [vcpkg](https://vcpkg.io/en/packages) offers, for the MSVC build.

 ### macOS

 We currently support macOS 10.14 (Mojave) or later.